 Published by the Foulis Press in 1796.

-We invite you to join the Scottish Studies Foundation in an exciting project currently underway at the University of Guelph.
 As part of the University of Guelph's library renovation program, the Foundation has agreed to fund the installation of a digital archive centre, which as well as being available to the University as a whole, will allow the library's unique collection of rare and unique Scottish books and manuscripts to be digitized and placed online.
-A start on this has already been made and we have been successful in raising almost $95,000 of the $150,000 needed to complete our part of the project.
+So far we have been successful in raising almost $95,000 of the $150,000 needed to complete our part of the project.

-You can help make this project a reality and available to future generations by donating, either online by clicking on the PayPal button below or by mail using our donation form which you can access here.
+You can contribute, either online by clicking on the PayPal button below, or by mail using our donation form which you can access here.
 All donations, large or small, will be graciously received and greatly appreciated.